-The slides from the meeting are attached – we will be updating these with a summary of the information given verbally by Rex Sadler, Kevin Bate and Caroline Toland as soon as we can.
+The slides from the meeting are attached – they now include summary notes of the information given verbally by Rex Sadler, Kevin Bate and Caroline Toland

 As promised here is the location plan and rough sizing estimates for the examples of a MUGA shown in the meeting slides from the 13th.

 The MUGA project Group have decided to try to meet regularly every month to make sure things keep ticking along and we don’t end up with plans but no actions.

 As such here are the notes from the November meeting.
 Remember, if you want to volunteer to help out contact the parish clerk and she’ll pass on your details.

 The play area is situated between Grove Hill and Carwinion Road.
 Constituting just over half an acre and situated in the village center, the objective of the Junior Playing Field Trust is to provide and maintain a recreation ground for the benefit of younger children of the parish.

 Currently the equipment varies from a zip wire (for the more daring), swings, a roundabout, climbing frames, balance beam and swinging bars to a rocking animal and climbing fort for the youngest.
 Today the children’s play area is used extensively by all age groups with picnic tables for the whole family to make use of.